 On March 17 the British evacuated Boston.
-"They have carried of[f] every thing they could possibly take, and what they could not they burnt, broke, hove into the water."
+"They have carried of [f] [every] thing they could possibly take, and what they could not they have burnt, broke, or hove into the water."
 The Adamses' house in Boston had been occupied by a British regimental physician and left "very dirty, but no other damage has been done to it.
 The few things which were left in it are all gone."
 "Many people are elated with their quitting Boston.
 I confess I do not feel so, tis only lifting the burden from one shoulder to the other which perhaps is less able or less willing to support it."
 Abigail had concluded that only a decisive war would settle the conflict with Britain.
-"It is come to that pass now that the longest sword must decide the contest-and the sword is less dreaded here than the [British peace] commissioners."
-"6
+"It is come to that pass now that the longest sword must decide the contest-and the sword is less Dreaded here than the [British peace] commissioners."

 Abigail also worried about other Americans fighting the British.
-The Virginia riflemen "have shewn themselves very savage and even Blood thirsty; are not a specimen of the Generality of the people."
+The Virginia riflemen "have shewen themselves very savage and even Blood thirsty; are not a specimen of the Generality of the people."
 She questioned whether "the passion for Liberty" could "be Eaquelly Strong in the Breasts of those who have been accustomed to deprive their fellow Creatures of theirs."
 But, on the whole, Abigail felt optimistic.
-Spring had come, planting was about to begin,
+Spring had come, planting was about to begin, and

-^{74.} AA to JA, Braintree, November 5, 1775, AFC, I, 320-21.
+74. AA to JA, Braintree, November 5, 1775, AFC, I, 320-21.

-^{75.} AA to JA, Braintree, 16 and 17 March 1776, BAJ, 118, 120.
+75. AA to JA, Braintree, March 16 and 31, 1776, MDF, 104, 109.

-^{76.} AA to JA, Braintree, March 16, 1776, BAJ, 118, 119.
+76. AA to JA, Braintree, March 16, 1776, MDF, 104-5.

-^{77.} AA to JA, Braintree, March 31, 1776, BAJ, 120.

-and the British had left.
-No longer did they have to worry about being "driven from the sea coasts to seek shelter in the wilderness, but now we feel as if we might sit under our own vine and eat the good of the land.
-I feel a gaieti de Coar [a gaiety of the heart] in which I was a stranger.
-I think the Sun looks brighter, the Birds sing more melodiously, and Nature puts on a more chearfull countenance.
-We feel a temporary peace, and the poor fugitives [refugees] are returning to their deserted habitations."78
+77. AA to JA, Braintree, March 31, 1776, MDF, 109. the British had left.
+No longer did they have to worry about being "driven from the sea coasts to seek shelter in the wilderness but now we feel as if we might sit under our own vine and Eat the good of the land.
+I feel a gaieti de Coar [a gaiety of the heart] to which before I was a stranger.
+I think the sun looks brighter the Birds sing more melodiously, and Nature puts on a more chearfull countanance.
+We feel a temporary peace, and the poor fugitives [refugees] are returning to their deserted habitations."